Chris Sununu: Early career

-For ten years, Sununu worked as an environmental engineer designing systems and solutions for cleaning up waste sites under the supervision of licensed engineers.
+Sununu worked as an environmental engineer designing systems and solutions for cleaning up waste sites under the supervision of licensed engineers.
 He specialized in soil and groundwater remediation, wastewater treatment plants, and landfill designs.
 In 2002, he became an "engineer in training" in California.

-From 2006 to 2010, Sununu was an owner and director of Sununu Enterprises, a family business and strategic consulting group in Exeter, New Hampshire.
-It focuses on local, national and international real estate development, venture technologies and business acquisitions.

-In 2010, Sununu led a group of investors in the buyout of Waterville Valley Resort, where he worked as Chief Executive Officer, employing over 700 people in the White Mountains region.
-Sununu led an aggressive expansion effort of the ski resort in cooperation with the United States Forest Service.
-The resort offers skiing, golf, tennis, mountain biking, and an ice arena.
+In 2010, Sununu led a group of investors in the buyout of Waterville Valley Resort.
+He worked as the resort's chief executive officer, employing over 700 people in the White Mountains region.

 New Hampshire Executive Council

-Sununu was a member of the New Hampshire Executive Council from 2011 to 2017.
+Sununu was an elected member of the five-member Executive Council of New Hampshire from 2011 to 2017.

 10-Year Highway Plan

 On December 16, 2015, the Governor's Advisory Commission on the Intermodal Transportation (GACIT) presented the 10-Year Plan for 2017–2026 to the governor of New Hampshire.
-Sununu, as a voting member of GACIT, helped develop the blueprint, which "aggressively addressed financial constraint, assuming federal funding of about $160 million per year."
+As a voting member of GACIT, Sununu helped develop the blueprint, which "aggressively addressed financial constraint, assuming federal funding of about $160 million per year."

 Ward Bird

 In 2010, Sununu joined the other four Executive Council members in voting unanimously to release Ward Bird from his mandatory three- to six-year prison sentence for threatening another person with a gun.
 The council voted to grant Bird a full pardon.
 Bird was convicted of brandishing a gun at a woman who trespassed on his posted property in 2008.
-But Lynch, who had never granted a pardon during his tenure, vetoed the measure, saying the judicial system had given Bird's case a thorough review and he would not undermine it.
+But Governor John Lynch, who had never granted a pardon during his tenure, vetoed the measure, saying the judicial system had given Bird's case a thorough review and he would not undermine it.
 The council then immediately voted to commute Bird's sentence, and Lynch let that vote stand.

 Managed Medicaid

-In 2011, Sununu led a series of public hearings to review proposals for Managed Medicaid, a program to help New Hampshire Medicaid recipients to coordinate their health care.
-It also helps Medicaid recipients with chronic diseases like diabetes, asthma, obesity, and mental illness.
-Through this program, Medicaid recipients have wellness and prevention programs as a part of their Medicaid benefit.

 In 2014, a 300-page, $292 million amendment to the state's Medicaid program came before the Executive Council only two hours before the scheduled vote.
-Republicans Joseph Kenney and Sununu urged Governor Lynch and other Democrats present not to vote for the contract, but lost the vote 3–2, along party lines.
+Sununu and fellow Republican Joseph Kenney urged Governor Lynch and other Democrats present not to vote for the contract, but lost the vote 3–2, along party lines.